 The people that make up Schools of Context are Enric Farrés Duran, Anna Pahissa, Alexandra Laudo, Daniel Gasol, Laia Estruch and Jara Rocha, who between them pursue the following areas of research:

-Curated by Enric Farrés Duran
+Enric Farrés Duran and Anna Pahissa

-La Capella bookstore is a research, production and collective learning project around the possibility of opening a bookstore at the La Capella Art Centre.
-The project is made from the context and for the context and is based on three premises: the artist book as a tool for the production, distribution and exchange of content, the local production of artist publications, and the ability to configure the editorial department of La Capella.
+JA Llibreria (JA Bookshop) is a collective research, production and learning project related to the possibility of opening a bookshop in the Centre d’Art La Capella.
+The project is pursued from and for the context and is based on three premises: the artist’s book as a tool for producing, distributing and sharing content; the local production of artists’ publications; and the ability to shape La Capella’s editorial department.

 Branca, arrel, brot, tija (Branch, Root, Shoot, Stem) is a practical, theoretical and poetic programme that revolves around the text, the word and writing in artistic practice and in its intersections with curating and literature.
 The programme explores the possibility of thinking about a piece of writing and a way of relating to the text and the word imbued with seasonal changes, with the cycles of growth, death and rebirth that take place in nature.
 It aims to be a course that proposes ways of reading, producing text and orality that are not indifferent to the natural transformations of the perceivable world.

 The Escola de veu (Voice School) is conceived as a research laboratory specialising in phenomena related to the voice in contemporary art.
 It aims to study in depth the voice as raw material, as a tool, a device and an experimentation space for artistic proposals that explore the aerial conditions and emotional possibilities of the performative voice.
 The sessions will feature alternating local, Spanish and international guest speakers who will teach seminars on theoretical research, voice training and laboratories based on their own practical research.